prem-muthedath/timer/README.md

 3. Rate of Change principle violation (see Beck's book);
 4. Better object names (I felt so).

 As I refactored, these concerns led me to a different design with a new set of small objects, each doing just 1 thing.
-After much struggle, I picked up the object names from Beck's own description of his timer framework in his book!
+After much struggle, I found the object names from Beck's own description of his timer framework!

 I have re-used the tests in Beck's book.